 Deputies say Lutcher teacher dropped baggie of cocaine in school hallway

-LUTCHER - A sixth-grade math teacher was arrested Tuesday after a baggie of white powder was found on the ground at a middle school and deputies say it was dropped by the adult.
+LUTCHER - A sixth-grade math teacher was arrested Tuesday after a baggie of white powder was found on the ground at a elementary school and deputies say it was dropped by the adult.

 The St. James Parish Sheriff's Office said that 42-year-old Lee Michael Granier, a teacher at Cypress Grove Montessori School, was found on video dropping the baggie in a hallway.
 Law enforcement tested the drugs and found a positive match for cocaine.
 They searched his vehicle and reportedly found another baggie of white powder, which tested positive for cocaine.